ScriptFUSION/Retry/README.md

 Usage
 -----

-The `retry` function retries an operation up to the specified number of times with an optional error handler and has the following signature.
+The `retry` function retries an operation up to the specified number of times with an optional exception handler.

+If an exception handler is specified, it is called immediately before retrying the operation.
+If the handler returns `false`, the operation is not retried.

 ```
 retry(int $times, callable $operation, callable $onError = null);
 ```
 * `$times`&mdash;Maximum number of times the operation may run.
 * `$operation`&mdash;Operation to run up to the specified number of times.
 * `$onError`&mdash;Optional.
-Error handler called immediately before retrying the operation.
+Exception handler that receives the thrown exception as its first argument.

 Note in the original library, `$times` specifies the number of *retries* and therefore the operation could run up to `$times + 1` times.
 In this version, `$times` specifies exactly the number of times the operation may run such that if